Tallahassee Police Department

-The Tallahassee Police Department (TPD), provides public safety services for the city of Tallahassee, Florida, United States.
+The Tallahassee Police Department (TPD) is the municipal police that provides public safety services for the city of Tallahassee, Florida, United States.
 Within the department, there are twelve primary divisions: The Chief of Police, Internal Affairs, Development Bureau, Investigations, Traffic Enforcement, Crime Analysis Unit, Public Information Office, Towing Administration, Property & Evidence, Operations Bureau, Technology, Records, and Special Operations.

 History

 The city's police force began operation in 1826, shortly after the city was incorporated, with a single City Marshal constituting the police force.
 From time to time, special police were hired as circumstances warranted.
 A compulsory Night Watch was also instituted for a period of time before the Civil War.

 The Tallahassee Police Department once claimed to be the oldest continuously-operated police department in the American South, and possibly the second-oldest in the U.S., preceded only by the Philadelphia Police Department established in 1758.
 The Boston Police Department was established in 1838.
 Larger east coast cities followed with New York City and Baltimore in 1845.
 However, Colonial America must have had municipal police forces, but lack of verifiable records may make it difficult, if not impossible, to accurately rank police forces from oldest to newest.
 Southern public officials were suspended from public office from May - November 1865 by the occupying Federal troops, except for marshals and police.
 Therefore, Tallahassee's police force continued to operate during late 1865 while most other officials ceased to hold any official powers.
 To illustrate the difficulty in ranking municipal police forces from oldest to newest, Pensacola, Florida—for example—began its police force as early as 1822—predating Tallahassee's.

 With Reconstruction and civil rights bestowed on black citizens, for several years during the 1870s, much of the Tallahassee City Council and the entire police force—including the City Marshal—were black.
 Also during this period, the only two blacks ever to serve as Leon County Sheriff until November 2016 occupied that post.
 But, the era of the black Southern public official was short lived and, with passage of Florida's 1885 Constitution (replacing the 1868 "carpetbagger" Constitution), black suffrage was effectively quashed.
 Control of public offices became white-only (until the 1964 Civil Rights Act).

 In 1892, the position of City Marshal was renamed to Chief of Police.
 This appointee was typically nominated by the Mayor and ratified by the City Council.
 After the 1920 change from a strong mayor form of government to the Commission-Manager form of government, the City Commission appointed the Police Chief—until the late 1920s—when the Police Chief became an employee appointed directly by the City Manager without input from the City Commission.